Edward Bliss: Warlord period

 From 1916 to 1928 instability existed in the newly founded Republic of China.
 In this era, many different warlords assumed power throughout Chinese regions.
 Reunification only occurred when Jiang-Jieshi (Chiang Kai-shek) led the Northern Expedition of 1927, setting up a government in Nanking led by the Nationalist Party or Kuomintang.
 The instability associated with China's unification affected Shaowu, where opposing armies invaded, took over, and then withdrew many times.
 In Fujian province, Bliss and all other missionaries in the region were evacuated to the Fuzhou mission.

 In this time period, anti-foreign feeling increased.
 British economic interests were heavily criticised and the United States perceived ambivalence toward Japanese attempts to gain Chinese territory were also flash points.
 Christianity again became a topic of protest.
 Two women working near Shaowu at an Anglican mission were kidnapped for ransom and then executed.
-Beginning in 1927 with the onset of the Chinese Civil War, there was a split between the Kuomintang and the Communist Party of China.
+Beginning in 1927 with the onset of the Chinese Civil War, there was a split between the Kuomintang and the Chinese Communist Party.
 Southern Communist Revolutionary forces captured both Bliss and his colleague Judd at separate times.
 In both cases, the men were released because the local people, who knew the men and their work, interceded on their behalf.
 By 1928 however the situation in Shaowu appeared relatively safe, as Jiang and the Nationalists had gained control of the province.
 However, within the next two years, Jieshi's control diminished as the Communist party gained power and set up their own state in Jiangxi.
 There were rumors that the communists would attack Fujian next so the women and children of the Shaowu mission were evacuated to Fuzhou.
 The Communist army finally invaded Shaowu in 1932, and would later set up a short lived Fujian People's Government.
 Bliss was forced to evacuate as the army reached city gates of Shaowu.
 He returned to America.